GuangzhengLyu/Subminute-Ageing-Assessment-Retired-LIBs/6-Group-K-means/README.md

 1. Align trajectories by using the shortest available length within that cluster.
 2. For each cycle index m, compute std across cells in the cluster.
 3. Average std(m) across m to get one dispersion value per cluster.
-4. Average across all clusters to get one dispersion score per Kind.
+4. Average across all clusters to get one dispersion score per Label.

-Finally, each dispersion score is normalized by the Kind-1 baseline:
+Finally, each dispersion score is normalized by the Label-1 baseline:

 `Result(i,:) = M_STD_*Sum ./ M_STD_*Sum(1);`

 So:

 - Result(:,1) = 1 (baseline sorting using SOH only)
-- Values < 1 indicate improved sorting consistency relative to capacity-only sorting.
+- Values < 1 indicate improved sorting accuracy relative to capacity-only sorting.

 The scripts visualize Result using bar plots for each trajectory metric.